-The Scheme's investments in unlisted unit trusts expose it to the risk that the Responsible Entity or the manager of those trusts may be unwilling or unable to fulfill the redemption requests within the timeframe requested by the Scheme.
+The Scheme's investments in unlisted unit trusts expose it to the risk that the responsible entity or the manager of those trusts may be unwilling or unable to fulfill the redemption requests within the timeframe requested by the Scheme.
 However, these investments are considered readily realisable unless the unlisted unit trusts are declared illiquid or suspended.
-The Scheme did not hold any units in unlisted unit trusts that have suspended their redemption during the market volatility resulting from COVID-19.

 The Scheme may, from time to time, invest in derivative contracts traded over the counter, which are not traded in an organised market and may be illiquid.
 As a result, the Scheme may not be able to quickly liquidate its investments in these instruments at an amount close to their fair value to meet its liquidity requirements or to respond to specific events.
-No significant over the counter derivative contracts were held at year end.